 - Ignore errors that you don't want reported at all.

 - Filter out noise from expected errors so you can focus on the errors that are affecting performance.
 (Java, Ruby, Node, and .NET agents only)

 APM agents include API calls to report (or "notice") errors.
 These are useful when APM doesn't instrument your framework automatically or when there are particular errors that aren't caught for your supported framework.

 To learn how to get an APM agent to report an error, see the agent-specific API documentation:

 Sometimes the APM agent instruments an error that you don't want reported, such as errors that contain sensitive information like user login errors.
-If you don't want an error to report to the New Relic collector, you can ignore the error, and the APM agent discards the error entirely.
+If you don't want an error to report to the our collector, you can ignore the error, and the APM agent discards the error entirely.

 For Java, Ruby, and Node.js: If you want to report errors to APM but don't want those errors to affect your Apdex or error rate, mark them as expected instead.